Kentucky governor announces ramp-up of coronavirus testing

 FRANKFORT, Ky.
 (AP) - Kentucky Gov. Andy Beshear announced plans Wednesday to ramp up coronavirus testing as he considers a timetable to start reopening the state’s battered economy.

-The governor announced that new drive-thru testing locations will open next week in the state’s two largest cities - Louisville and Lexington - as well as in Owensboro and Bowling Green.

-Beshear also said that testing will start being offered to the general public.
+The governor announced that new drive-thru testing locations, in a partnership with Kroger, will open next week in the state’s two largest cities - Louisville and Lexington - as well as in Owensboro and Bowling Green.
+The testing will be offered to the general public.

 The goal is to expand to about 20,000 tests per week statewide, Beshear said during his daily briefing.
 So far, about 36,000 people have been tested in Kentucky, he said.
 It will take time to reach that goal, but the state had a 7% increase in testing from Tuesday to Wednesday, he said.